Connect with others who understand.

 12. Listen to Your Body

 During radiation therapy, pay attention to what your body is telling you.
-You know your body best.
-Some people find it helpful to keep a daily log of how they are feeling, which can be helpful information when following up with your doctor about side effects.
+You know yourself best.
+Some people find it helpful to keep a daily log of how they are feeling.
+It gives your doctor useful details when checking in about side effects.

-Make sure to reach out to your cancer treatment team about any concerns before side effects become too difficult to tolerate.
+Be sure to talk to your cancer care team about any concerns before side effects become too hard to handle.

 Talk With Others Who Understand

-MyBCTeam is the social network for people with breast cancer and their loved ones.
-On MyBCTeam, more than 72,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, the social network for people with breast cancer and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

 Have you undergone radiation therapy for breast cancer?
 Do you have any tips for managing its side effects?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.